pancochea/DSTechT/README.md

 ## Bonus points

-### Airgapped Installation
+### air gapped Installation

-Airgapped installation requires an ongoing process of resource updates, cleanup, and verification.
+air gapped installation requires an ongoing process of resource updates, cleanup, and verification.
 Also this installations use to be complex, and need to be very stable and secure.
-All these issues make airgapped environments complex.
+All these issues make air gapped environments complex.
 These environments are usually a result of strict security compliances.

 ### Observability